apotheon/CopyfreeWorks/README.md

 5. Celebrate when your PR gets merged.
 If it does not get merged for some reason, congratulate yourself on the learning experience.

+(You get bonus points for using a descriptively named topic branch in your PR.)

 Please use examples in the YAML datafile as your template for adding new copyfree works.
 At a bare minimum, a new suggestion should include project name, license name, and URIs for both an authoritative license terms reference